(Noun: a public declaration of principles, intentions, purposes, etc.)

 We’ve been doing this a long time; it’ll be our 17th anniversary in 2021.
 We’ve been providing remote support long before remote support was trending (or necessary).
 We’ve seen and done a lot, witnessing the good, the bad and the ugly in the public sector and private sector, for-profit and not-for-profit.

-Our success comes from working with people who:
+Our success comes from working with humans who:

 - Trust us to complete tasks that are assigned with minimal supervision;